General information

 • gym room;

-• wittenoom cottage (visitor recreation area with two bathrooms, kitchenette, First Aid room, open-plan living area, mud room);
+• Wittenoom cottage (visitor recreation area with two bathrooms, kitchenette, First Aid room, open-plan office, meeting room, mud room);

-• canteen (two meals areas + kitchen + outdoor shaded deck area);
+• canteen (two dining areas + kitchen + outdoor shaded deck area);

 Fully catered dining options are available (hot breakfast, morning tea, lunch and dinner plus juice and coffee/tea).